Welcome to Responsible Recovery’s Application Process.

 Our sober housing is for people who are working.
 We require a minimum of 20 hours of work a week, or written evidence of two job applications a week.
 Clients who are not working at least 20 hours a week, must leave the house from 10am-2pm Monday through Friday and we expect them to use this time to find work.

 Serious study may be considered “work” but we consider casual study at a community college to be “dangerous play”.
 Most people at community college are not in recovery.
-There is many parties and significant social pressure to be liked.
+There is significant social pressure to be liked.
 We believe that the combination of social interactions, personal relationships and peer pressure are NOT helpful to an individual in recovery.

 It is our preference that our clients pay their own monthly fees.
 We discourage parents or loved-ones from paying the client’s monthly fees, except in the first month or two if absolutely necessary.
 We believe that working is therapeutic and learning the market value of your labor is the best way to build your path forward.